cal-adapt/climakitae/docs-mkdocs/climate-data-interface/index.md

-# ClimateData Interface Overview
+# Climakitae Interface Overview

-The **ClimateData interface** is the primary, actively developed interface for climakitae.
+The **`ClimateData` interface** is the primary, actively developed interface for `climakitae`.
 It exposes a fluent / builder API rooted in the `ClimateData` class and a registry-based processor pipeline.

 ```python
 from climakitae.new_core.user_interface import ClimateData